Steven B. Aldredge, M.M.

 M081 Creative Arts Center

 Steven Aldredge, piano: received his B.M. and M.M. in piano performance from Florida State University (FSU) as a student of James Streem, where he was the graduate teaching assistant in piano.
-While pursuing his DMA at the Cincinnati College-Conservatory of Music (CCM), Mr. Aldredge studied with Elizabeth and Eugene Pridonoff, and was a graduate teaching assistant in piano.
+While pursuing his DMA at the Cincinnati College-Conservatory of Music (CCM), Mr. Aldredge studied with Elisabeth and Eugene Pridonoff, and was a graduate teaching assistant in piano under the supervision of Dr. Michelle Conda.
 He has competed in numerous national and international competitions (Joanna Hodges Competition, Washington D.C.
 International), and was one of six national finalists in the MTNA Wurlitzer Collegiate Artist Piano Competition, a finalist-alternate in both the Simone Belsky Award International Piano Competition and the MacMahon International Competition.

-Also receiving acclaim as a composer, his growing list of publications include upcoming releases I Will Lift My Eyes for SATB Voices, Violin, and Piano from The Sacred Music Press (Winter, 2018) and Hallelujah!
-God Has Come from Soundforth (Fall, 2017).
-Other published choral works include Night of Tears, Night of Grace and Reign, now available from Soundforth/Lorenz Publishing, and The Lord Is My Shepherd (Psalm 23) published by Colla Voce Publishing (US).
-Some of his recent compositions include The Winds of Life for Treble Voices and Piano, Voices of Children for Soprano, Oboe (or Clarinet) and Piano; an opera The Hatfield-McCoy Triptychs; many choral works such as Lament for a Soldier for SATB Choir, Violin, and Piano, Variations for the Time of Christmas for SATB, String Quartet and Percussion, Jerusalem (by H. Parry, arr.
+Also an acclaimed composer, Aldredge's works have been performed around the world.
+His opera, The Hatfield-McCoy Triptychs, was recently selected by Fort Worth Opera for their new works showcase, Frontiers; scenes from the opera were performed by FWO in May, 2019.
+Recent works include choral anthem When Stars Shone Down (for SATB voices) edited by Dan Forrest, available in Fall of 2020 from Beckenhorst Press, as well as his Appalachian Lament for Flute and Piano.
+Aldredge also won the Reformation 500 Choral Composition Competition (sponsored by the Evangelical Lutheran Church of America, South Dakota Synod); his winning work, O Glorious Word of Life, was published by Lorenz in Fall of 2018.
+Often a recipient of J. W. Pepper's Editor's Choice selection, his growing list of publications include I Will Lift My Eyes for SATB Voices, Violin, and Piano from The Sacred Music Press (Winter, 2018) and Hallelujah!
+God Has Come from Soundforth Publishing (Fall, 2017).
+Other published choral works include Night of Tears, Night of Grace and Reign, now available from Soundforth, and The Lord Is My Shepherd (Psalm 23) published by Colla Voce Publishing (US).
+Some of his recent compositions include Through This Night, When Stars Shone Down, and The Winds of Life, all for treble voices and piano; Voices of Children for Soprano, Oboe (or Clarinet) and Piano; Variations for the Time of Christmas for SATB, String Quartet and Percussion, Jerusalem (by H. Parry, arr.
 S. Aldredge), 3 Poems by William Blake for SATB and Piano, and many more.
-Recent chamber music works include Lament for 2 Tubas and Piano, Trio for Violin, Cello and Piano, and the Variations on a Theme of Saint-Saens for Flute and Piano.
-In addition to his original compositions, Mr. Aldredge has authored many transcriptions of solo piano works for wind/piano duos, including: Nocturnes by Francis Poulenc for Bassoon and Piano; Mouvements (8 morceaux) by A. Scriabin, for Flute and Piano; Deux Ondines by Claude Debussy and Maurice Ravel, for Flute and Piano; Suite in C (from Ten Pieces for Piano, Op.
-12) by S. Prokofiev, for Piano and Wind Quintet; Drei stucke von Faschingschwank aus Wien by R. Schumann, for Horn (or Trombone) and Piano; Quatre morceaux: Barcarolle, Serenade, Andante, and Humoresque by S. Rachmaninoff, for Clarinet and Piano; Trois morceaux: Prelude, Etude tableau, and Polichinelle by S. Rachmaninoff, for Saxophone and Piano; and In memoriam (from Moments Musicaux in B minor) by S. Rachmaninoff, for Cello and Piano.
+Recent chamber music works include Lament for 2 Tubas and Piano, Trio for Violin, Cello and Piano, and the Variations for Flute and Piano.
+In addition to his original compositions, Mr. Aldredge has authored many transcriptions of solo piano works for wind/piano duos, including: Nocturnes by Francis Poulenc for Bassoon and Piano; Mouvements (8 morceaux) by A. Scriabin, for Flute and Piano; Deux Ondines by Claude Debussy and Maurice Ravel, for Flute and Piano; Drei stucke von Faschingschwank aus Wien by R. Schumann, for Horn (or Trombone) and Piano; Quatre morceaux: Barcarolle, Serenade, Andante, and Humoresque by S. Rachmaninoff, for Clarinet and Piano; Trois morceaux: Prelude, Etude tableau, and Polichinelle by S. Rachmaninoff, for Saxophone and Piano; and In memoriam (from Moments Musicaux in B minor) by S. Rachmaninoff, for Cello and Piano.